 I am political economist, researching the transformation of global finance and the infrastructures underpinning it.
 I studied political science, economics, comparative public policy and international political economy.
 Between my studies and starting a PhD, I worked in finance for two years to obtain more practical knowledge about financial markets.
 Applying these insights, my research focuses on the infrastructural arrangements enable the functioning of financial markets.
-Currently, I am an IRC Postdoctoral Research Fellow at the SCRIPTS Centre of Excellence and Lecturer at Freie Universität Berlin.
+Currently, I am an IRC Postdoctoral Research Fellow at the SCRIPTS Centre of Excellence and Lecturer at Freie Universität Berlin as well as and the Principal Investigator of the DFG-funded StateCapFinance research project.

 My research draws on extensive fieldwork in Beijing, Dalian, Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London where I conducted 130+ expert interviews and gained ethnographic insights from attending 23+ financial industry events.
 While I also draw on statistical financial data, I am rather interested in the emergence of the infrastructures that enable these financial flows in the first place.